-If you purchased a chemical substance from a UK-based company that registered a substance under REACH, you will no longer be able to rely on the substance being legally registered after the transition period ends.
+If you purchased a chemical substance from a UK-based company that registered a substance under REACH, you can no longer rely on the substance being legally registered.

-For the substance to remain legally registered, the UK-based manufacturer from which you bought the chemical will need to appoint an only representative established in one of the EU or EEA countries.
-Alternatively, you can choose to register the substance yourself as an importer.
+For the substance to remain legally registered, the UK-based manufacturer from which you bought the chemical should have appointed an only representative established in one of the EU or EEA countries or transferred their registration.
+Alternatively, you should register the substance yourself as an importer.

 If your company purchases a mixture from a UK-based supplier to be placed on the EU market, you will become an importer of that mixture into the EU.
 You will have to fulfil all the CLP obligations for that mixture.
 This applies even if you do not change the composition of the mixture.